-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Brown is shown as a purple triangle. (analysis methodology)
+Brown is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Brown sponsored bills primarily in these issue areas:

 Housing and Community Development (24%) Government Operations and Politics (22%) Labor and Employment (18%) Economics and Public Finance (13%) Finance and Financial Sector (9%) Agriculture and Food (5%) Social Welfare (5%) Taxation (4%)

 Some of Brown’s most recently sponsored bills include...

 - H.R.
 13080 (95th): Savings and Loan Associations Mutual Capital Certificate Act